-SECTION 133 - RESERVED.
-SIGN LIGHTING CONTROLS
+SECTION 133 - RESERVED: SIGN LIGHTING CONTROLS

-- (a) Controls for All Signs.
-All signs with permanently connected lighting shall meet the requirements of Section 133 below: - 1.
-Automatic Time Switch Control.
-All signs with permanently connected lighting shall be controlled with an automatic time switch control that complies with the applicable requirements of Section 119. - 2.
-Photocontrol or outdoor astronomical time switch control.
-All outdoor signs shall be controlled with a photocontrol or outdoor astronomical time switch control. - EXCEPTION to Section 133(a)2: Outdoor signs in tunnels and large covered areas that require illumination during daylight hours. - 3.
-Dimming.
-All outdoor signs shall be controlled with a dimmer that provides the ability to automatically reduce sign power by a minimum of 65% during nighttime hours.
+(a) Controls for All Signs.
+All signs with permanently connected lighting shall meet the requirements of Section 133 below:

+1. Automatic Time Switch Control.
+All signs with permanently connected lighting shall be controlled with an automatic time switch control that complies with the applicable requirements of Section 119.

+2. Photocontrol or outdoor astronomical time switch control.
+All outdoor signs shall be controlled with a photocontrol or outdoor astronomical time switch control.

+EXCEPTION to Section 133(a)2: Outdoor signs in tunnels and large covered areas that require illumination during daylight hours.

+3. Dimming.
+All outdoor signs shall be controlled with a dimmer that provides the ability to automatically reduce sign power by a minimum of 65 percent4/2/2 during nighttime hours.

-EXCEPTIONS to Section 133(a)3:
+EXCEPTIONS 1 to Section 133(a)3: ----Signs that are illuminated for less than one hour per day during daylight hours.

-- 1. Signs that are illuminated for less than one hour per day during daylight hours. - 2.
-Outdoor signs in tunnels and large covered areas that require illumination during daylight hours. - 3.
-Metal halide, high pressure sodium, cold cathode, and neon lamps used to illuminated signs or parts of signs. - 4.
+EXCEPTION 2 to Section 133(a)3: 2.
+Outdoor signs in tunnels and large covered areas that require illumination during daylight hours.

+EXCEPTION 3 to Section 133(a)3: 3.
+Metal halide, high pressure sodium, cold cathode, and neon lamps used to illuminated signs or parts of signs.

+EXCEPTION 4 to Section 133(a)3: 4.
 Demand Responsive Electronic Message Center Control.
-An Electronic Message Center (EMC) having a new connected lighting power load greater than 15 kW shall have a control installed that is capable of reducing the lighting power by a minimum of 30% when receiving a demand response signal that is sent out by the local utility. - EXCEPTION to Section 133(a)4: EMCs required by a health or life safety statue, ordinance, or regulation, including but not limited to exit signs and traffic signs.
+An Electronic Message Center (EMC) having a new connected lighting power load greater than 15 kW shall have a control installed that is capable of reducing the lighting power by a minimum of 30 percent4/2 when receiving a demand response signal that is sent out by the local utility.0

+EXCEPTION to Section 133(a)4: EMCs required by a health or life safety statue, ordinance, or regulation, including but not limited to exit signs and traffic signs.

-SECTION 134 - RESERVED REQUIRED NONRESIDENTIAL LIGHTING CONTROL ACCEPTANCE.
+SECTION 134 RESERVED REQUIRED NONRESIDENTIAL LIGHTING CONTROL

 - (a) Lighting Control Acceptance.
 Before an occupancy permit is granted for a new building or space, or a new lighting system serving a building, space, or site is operated for normal use, all indoor and outdoor lighting controls serving the building, space, or site shall be certified as meeting the Acceptance Requirements for Code Compliance.
-A Certificate of Acceptance shall be submitted to the enforcement agency under Section 10-103(a)2 of Title 24, Part 1, that: - 1.
+A Certificate of Acceptance shall be submitted to the enforcement agency under Section 10-103(a) of Title 24, Part 1, that: - 1.
 Certifies plans, specifications, installation certificates, and operating and maintenance information meet the requirements of Part 6. - 2.
-Certifies that automatic daylighting controls meet the applicable requirements of Section 119 and Section 132(c)4. - 3.
-Certifies that when a multi-level astronomical time switch is used to meet the EXCEPTION 3 to Section 131(c)2 all general lighting in the skylit area is controlled by a multi-level astronomical time switch that meets the applicable requirements of Section 119 and that has an override switch that meets the requirements of Section 131(d)2 - 4.
-Certifies that lighting controls meet the requirements of Section 131(a) through Section 131(c), Sections 131(e) and (f), and Section 146(a)4D. - 5.
+Certifies that automatic daylighting controls meet the applicable requirements of Section 119 and Section $131 \ge (c) \le 2D$ .

+- 3. Certifies that when a multi-level astronomical time switch is used to meet the EXCEPTION 3 to Section 131(c)2B all general lighting in the skylit area is controlled by a multi-level astronomical time switch that meets the applicable requirements of Section 119 and that has an override switch that meets the requirements of Section 131(d)2 - Certifies that lighting controls meet the requirements of Section 131(a) through Section 131(c), Sections 131(e) and (f), and Section 146(a)24D as applicable. - 5.
 Certifies that automatic lighting controls meet the applicable requirements of Section 119 and 131(d). - 6.
 Certifies that occupant-sensors meet the applicable requirements of Section 119 and Section 131(d). - 7.
 Certified that outdoor lighting controls meet the applicable requirements of Section 119 and Section 132.